 Redneck lobsters or mudbugs as we fondly call them, crawfish season is a staple of Cajun culture.
 And we know when the season rolls around, it’s time for the backyard boils with no better excuse to get the whole crew together because Mardi Gras festivities are right around the corner.

 There’s something so therapeutic about living next to the ocean.
 When all else fails, we can always watch the waves and watch our cares melt away.
 Plus, being able to send holiday cards from the beach gives a whole new meaning to White Christmas.

 The Toe-Tapping Music Scene

 From Zydeco to country, SETX has some of the most talented musicians in Texas with no shortage of live music.
 You’re always guaranteed a fantastic night of entertainment at Madison’s, Doc’s Yard House, the Logon Café, or one of the area listening rooms.

-Whether it be a storm or a pandemic, Southeast Texans know how to stick together, and we can always count on our neighbors come hurricane or high water.
+Southeast Texans know how to stick together, and we can always count on our neighbors come hurricane or high water.
 We’re always ready to lend a helping hand and lift one another up, which truly is something to be thankful for in these strange times.

 What are you thankful for, SETX?